h2oai/h2o-3/h2o-docs/src/product/automl.rst

     - ``misclassification``
     - ``mean_per_class_error``

 -  `stopping_tolerance <data-science/algo-params/stopping_tolerance.html>`__: This option specifies the relative tolerance for the metric-based stopping to stop the AutoML run if the improvement is less than this value.
-Defaults to 0.001.
+This value defaults to 0.001 if the dataset is big enough; otherwise it defaults to a value determined by the size of the dataset and the ``na`` rate.
+1/((nrows * non-na-rate)^2)

 - `stopping_rounds <data-science/algo-params/stopping_rounds.html>`__: This argument stops training new models in the AutoML run when the option selected for **stopping_metric** doesn't improve for the specified number of models, based on a simple moving average.
 Defaults to 3 and must be an non-negative integer.
 To disable this feature, set it to 0.